ljlodl5/UFOs/README.md

 ## **Overview**
 The goal is to consume a data file of UFO sightings and use JavaScript and HTML to build a user interface.
-The resulting webpage provides general information about UFO sightings and then via table selection enables the user to access the UFO sighting data based on one or more of the following parameters: date, city, state, country and/or shape.
+The resulting web page provides general information about UFO sightings, and then via table selection enables the user to access the UFO sighting data based on one or more of the following parameters: date, city, state, country and/or shape.

 ### **Results**: